How OrthoK Works in Detail

-At Visual Symptoms Treatment Center, your child can receive advanced myopia care to avoid higher prescriptions and an increased risk of eye disease.
-As an optometrist trained and experienced in fitting ortho-k lenses, Dr. Neil Margolis will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.
+At Visual Symptoms Treatment Center, your child can receive advanced myopia care to avoid their myopia from continually worsening and increasing the risks of eye disease.
+An optometrist trained and experienced in fitting ortho-k lenses, Dr. Neil Margolis will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.

 The Mechanics of Ortho-K